FurkanAI/Record-and-Play/README.md

 # Running
 Recorded soundfiles are saved the folder which was created.
-They are also played from the folder If you want to change time limit in record, You should change duration_limit variable
+They are also played from the folder If you want to change time limit in record, You should change duration_limit variable.
+Default value is 10 second.